 1. Have a Proper Cat Carrier for Your Cat

 Before you set off on your travels, you need to make sure you have a suitable pet carrier for your beloved feline.
 They need a comfy space as you are going from here to there.
+Make sure you get the cat carrier well in advance so that your cat gets time to adjust to it so it is a familiar environment for them.

 It isn’t a good idea for a cat to be out and about in your car when you’re traveling.
 If you were ever in an accident, your cat could suffer from horrible wounds, broken bones, and even meet an untimely demise—so proper protection is essential.

-If you’re traveling by plane, you obviously need a carrier for them to fly in as well.
+If you’re traveling by plane, you need a carrier for them to fly in as well.
 Airlines have particular measurement and tagging requirements, so make sure you buy an air travel-friendly carrier.
 Most products will have this information in the description, so shop responsibly.

 The differences will depend on the method you’re using to travel.
 Always make sure that the carrier is the proper dimensions and your pet is comfortable inside.
 Also, safety is paramount.
 The carrier must have secure latches that can sustain use without breaking or malfunctioning.